Admission Requirements

 • Ohio University’s PA program does not permit full-time enrollment in residence at Ohio University, and an I-20 cannot be issued based on admission to this program.

-• Applicants to Ohio University’s PA program must be either a U.S. citizen or a permanent resident and must also hold a degree from a regionally accredited U.S. institution.
+• Applicants to Ohio University’s PA program must be either a U.S. citizen or a permanent resident; and must also hold a bachelor’s degree and complete the prerequisite coursework from a regionally accredited U.S. institution.

 • In keeping with the mission of Ohio University, the PA program gives special consideration to candidates who are:

-• Permanent residents of Appalachia (opens in a new window) or medically underserved areas as indicated in the CASPA application.
+• Permanent residents of Appalachia (Appalachian Region Map) or medically underserved areas as indicated in the CASPA application.

 • OHIO University graduates